simplepayment/simplepayment.github.io/index.md

 >example:
 >
+>> {"errors":
->> {"errors":{"id":"INVALID\_APP\_ID","title":"The App id in request header is invalid.","detail":"The App id or client account is not found or has been deactivated.","code":400,"links":{"about":""}}}
+{"id":"INVALID\_APP\_ID","title":"The App id in request header is invalid.", "detail":"The App id or client account is not found or has been deactivated.", "code":400,"links":{"about":""}}}

 ## Payment Notification